jiankafei/wds-test/README.md

 ```

 ### Explain
-Configure hosts and nginx as above, then switch devserver.sockpath
+Configure hosts and nginx as above, then switch devserver.sockPath